Learn from these 9 failures of Elon Musk

 When Musk hit the brakes on this deal, it caused a storm, with a lot of heated debate around the deal among the general public.
 As if people arguing about this almost-purchase wasn’t bad enough, Musk and Twitter CEO Parag Agrawal had it out on Twitter in a debate that caught the attention of many when the two began hurling tweets and emojis at each other.

 So far, his transition into life at Twitter has been rocky and plagued with questionable decisions, botched layoffs, and fleeing advertisers.
-Needless to say, with Tesla shareholders uncertain of his commitment to Tesla, the Tesla share price has continued its downhill trend.
+Additionally, more than a year after Musk purchased Twitter, he’s still struggling to pay back the money he borrowed from banks like Morgan Stanley.
+Needless to say, since Tesla shareholders were uncertain of his commitment to Tesla, the Tesla share price continued its downhill trend for a while.

 The future of Twitter